seqan/seqan3/doc/howto/write_a_view/index.md

 \include doc/howto/write_a_view/view_exercise1.cpp

-You simply define your adaptor type as `auto` and make it behave like `std::view::transform`, except that you "hard-code" the lambda function that is applied to each element.
+You simply define your adaptor type as `auto` and make it behave like `std::views::transform`, except that you "hard-code" the lambda function that is applied to each element.
 Since your adaptor object now takes a range as the only parameter, it is an adaptor closure object.